Mapping the Challenges of HCI: An Application and Evaluation of ChatGPT for Mining Insights at Scale: Method

-We created an interactive plot of the extracted research challenges with \texttt{Vega-Altair} (version 4.2.2) \cite{Altair}.
-To this end, we converted the challenges into sentence embeddings.
-In natural language processing, embeddings are high-dimensional vector representations that capture and quantify the semantic or syntactic properties of linguistic units such as words, phrases, or documents.
-We first removed stopwords with \texttt{NLTK} and then embedded each challenge using the \texttt{all-mpnet-base-v2} pre-trained model of sentence transformers \cite{1908.10084.pdf}.
-We found embedding the research challenges with Sentence-BERT produced coherent and meaningful clusters.

-For projecting the embeddings into two-dimensional space, we experimented with two algorithms for dimensionality reduction: t-distributed Stochastic Neighbor Embedding (t-SNE) \cite{TSNE} and Uniform Manifold Approximation and Projection (UMAP) \cite{UMAP}.
-Because UMAP offers advantages over t-SNE~\cite{Understanding-UMAP,UMAP}, such as better preservation of global structure, we applied UMAP for projecting the research challenge embeddings into two-dimensional space.
+We projected the high-dimensional embeddings into two-dimensional space to create an interactive visualization of the clustered research challenges.
+We compared two dimensionality reduction algorithms for this projection: t-distributed Stochastic Neighbor Embedding (t-SNE) \citep{TSNE} and Uniform Manifold Approximation and Projection (UMAP) \citep{UMAP}.
+We chose UMAP because it better preserves global structure \citep{Understanding-UMAP,UMAP}.

-To support the interactive exploration of clusters in the visualization, we created cluster labels with BERTopic \cite{2203.05794.pdf}.
-BERTopic is a topic modeling technique that leverages trans\-former-based language models --- \texttt{BERT} (bidirectional encoder representations from transformers) \cite{1810.04805.pdf}, \texttt{UMAP} (uniform manifold approximation and projection) \cite{UMAP} for dimensionality reduction, \texttt{HDBSCAN} (hierarchical density-based spatial clustering of applications with noise) \cite{HDBSCAN} for clustering, and \texttt{c-TF-IDF} (class-based term frequency-inverse document frequency) \cite{cTFIDF} --- for creating topics.
-The topics generated by BERTopic are composed of bag of words with similar meanings.
-We manually reviewed each topic and assigned a unique label to each topic.
-An analysis of the cosine similarity matrix between topic embeddings confirmed that topics had little similarity to each other.
-For many of the topics, assigning a custom descriptive topic label was, therefore, straightforward.

-There are two reasons why a BERTopic-supported approach for labeling the clusters was needed.
-First, some CHI sessions have generic titles (e.g., ``Building Bridges'' and ``Discovery Track Monday'').
-The session titles do not serve as good thematic groupings.
-Second, challenges mentioned in papers do not necessarily need to be related to the main topic of a paper and session titles do not meaningfully capture the challenges mentioned in the papers.
+The resulting interactive visualization is available at \href{https://HCI-research-challenges.github.io}{https://HCI-research-challenges.github.io}.
+We created it with Vega-Altair (version 4.2.2), a Python library for declarative, interactive data visualizations based on the Vega and Vega-Lite grammars \citep{Altair}.
+Vega-Altair generates a Vega-Lite specification in which each data point encodes the two-dimensional UMAP coordinates, the cluster label, the challenge statement, and the DOI of the source paper.
+The specification and the Vega rendering libraries are exported as a self-contained HTML file and hosted as a static page on GitHub Pages, with no server-side processing required. \autoref{fig:screenshot} shows a zoomed-in view of the visualization.

+Each research challenge appears as a dot, color-coded by topic cluster.
+UMAP positions thematically related clusters near each other (e.g., the social media clusters in \autoref{fig:screenshot}).
+Challenges that UMAP did not assign to any cluster appear as light gray dots.
+Cluster labels are centered within each cluster.